 5. Too Close To Online DistractionsStudents of all ages are used to accessing social media and online entertainment frequently.
 When Facebook and YouTube are just a tap away from study time, it can prove too tempting.
 It’s hard to ignore incoming notifications and messages!
 With little separation between work and play, frequent online distractions can disrupt study time and hinder academic progress.

 It’s clear that there is no single right or wrong way of learning.
 It follows that there isn’t a single right or wrong way of publishing educational material either.
 It’s wise to evaluate your own goals and priorities as a publisher to decide whether an online textbook is the right choice.
 There are substantial benefits of online content, and these will likely grow as technology progresses.
-If you do choose to take your content online, myEContentFactory can help you to create a digital textbook you can be proud of.
+If you do choose to take your content online, GT's platform can help you to create a digital textbook you can be proud of, or, leverage our simultaneous print and digital workflow to deploy your content to print or any device from one unified platform.